elastic/kibana/rfcs/0000_template.md

 - TTL: (e.g. "April 20th, 2021", time the review is expected to be completed by.
 Don't use relative days.)
 - Champion: (usually you, person who writes and updates the draft and incorporates feedback)
 - Main reviewer: (somebody familiar with the subject matter, who has committed to provide timely and detailed reviews for this RFC)
-- Owner team: (team who will own this feature, if it is accepted)
+- Owner team: (team who will own implementation, if it is accepted)
 - Stakeholders: (people or groups who will be affected by the proposed changes)
 - RFC PR: (link to PR which implements a PoC of the proposal)
 - Kibana Issue: (link to issue where the proposed feature is tracked)